 - 110.01 Specialty Fertilizers as defined in Miss.
 Code Ann.
-Section 75-47-5(3) may be offered for sale or distribution; provided they comply with all the requirements established for mixed fertilizers in Section 75-47-1 through 75-47-39 and regulations promulgated thereunder; except a specialty fertilizer is not required to conform to an approved grade or ratio, and exceptions to the minimum requirements stated in Sections 102 and 103 of this chapter may be allowed if justified in writing and approved by the Mississippi Fertilizer Grades and Ratios Committee. - 110.02 Low analysis specialty fertilizers that comply with all the requirements of a specialty fertilizer except Section 102 of this chapter may be offered for sale or distribution, provided they are prominently labeled, "Low Analysis Fertilizers".
-The brand name shall contain the grade numerals in terms of primary plant foods, e.g. "African Violet Plant Food 1-1-1".
-Low Analysis Specialty Fertilizers shall contain not less than 3% total primary plant food.
-Provided, however, fish emulsion/hydrolysate, bone meal, blood meal, oilseed meal, hydrolized feather meal, meat meal, poultry meal, fish meal and activated sewage products may be sold without the caption "Low Analysis Fertilizer".
+Section 75-47-5(3) may be offered for sale or distribution; provided they comply with all the requirements established for mixed fertilizers in Section 75-47-1 through 75-47-39 and regulations promulgated thereunder; except a specialty fertilizer is not required to conform to an approved grade or ratio, and exceptions to the minimum requirements stated in Sections 102 and 103 of this chapter may be allowed if justified in writing and approved by the Mississippi Fertilizer Grades and Ratios Committee. - 110.02 Low analysis specialty fertilizers that comply with all the requirements of a specialty fertilizer except Regulation 3 may be offered for sale or distribution, provided they are prominently labeled, "Low Analysis Fertilizers".
+The brand name shall contain the grade numerals in term of primary plant foods, e.g. "African Violet Plant Food 1-1-1".
+Low Analysis Specialty Fertilizers shall contain not less than 3% total primary plant food, and package size shall not exceed twenty (20) pounds net weight.
+Provided, however, fish emulsion, bone meal, blood meal, cottonseed meal, hydrolized feather meal, meat meal, poultry meal, fish meal and activated sewage products may be sold without the caption "Low Analysis Fertilizer" and without regard to the twenty (20) pound package size limitation.

 - 110.03 All specialty fertilizers shall be labeled with clear and explicit directions for use of the product, for all appropriate and intended use.
 Directions shall include adequate warnings and/or safeguards. - 110.04 If fertilizers include any seeds, pesticides, chemicals or items other than plant food nutrient sources, they shall be registered, labeled and distributed in accordance with other State laws governing such products in addition to the Miss.
-Code Ann. §§ 75-47-1 through 75-47-39.
+Code Ann. §§ 75-47-1 through 75-47-39. - Source: Miss.
+Code Ann. §75-47-27.